Skip to content | Accessibility Information

 Production Contexts

-In this unit you will identify new professional contexts for your work that will enable you to sustain your professional practice.
-The unit has a particular emphasis on the potential for European and international networks, as well as interdisciplinary fine/digital art contexts, to support innovative contemporary performance practice.
+In this module you will identify new professional contexts for your work that will enable you to sustain your professional practice.
+The module has a particular emphasis on the potential for European and international networks, as well as interdisciplinary fine/digital art contexts, to support innovative contemporary performance practice.
 Here you will articulate, develop and actualize contemporary self-production strategies, such as setting up an artist’s network, exchange project or creative platform for your work.
-The unit will be assessed by portfolio submission, which can include a range of materials including project proposals, feasibility studies, and promotional material.
+The module will be assessed by portfolio submission, which can include a range of materials including project proposals, feasibility studies, and promotional material.

 Staff